Searching for Beyond the Standard Model physics using the improved description of $^{100}$Mo $2\nu\beta\beta$ decay spectral shape with CUPID-Mo: BSM analysis

 The search for exotic double-$\beta$ decays is performed by individually incorporating the new physics spectra into the background model fit.
 Each MCMC sample reconstructs the \textit{joint posterior} p.d.f. of the normalization parameters.
 The normalization parameter $N_j$ of the j-th BSM process is directly related to the decay rate through the formula

 Here, $N^{j}_{MC}$ denotes the total number of decays generated in the simulation, $N_{\beta\beta}$ is the total number of \mo atoms, $T$ is the experiment lifetime and $\varepsilon$ is the efficiency.
 In our case, the efficiency has been included in the simulations and, therefore, already accounted into the normalization parameter.
-The value of the product $T \cdot N_{\beta\beta}$ in CUPID-Mo corresponds to $(99.7 \pm 0.2)\times 10^{23}$ \mo emitters~$\times$~y.
+The value of the product $T \cdot N_{\beta\beta}$ in CUPID-Mo corresponds to $(99.7 \pm 0.2)\times 10^{23}$ \mo nuclei~$\times$~y.

 All new physics spectra in this analysis are simulated using exact Dirac wave functions with finite nuclear size and electron screening~\cite{JKprivate}.
 We use the SSD approximation for all the BSM spectra since the difference with their corresponding higher-state dominance (HSD) approximated spectrum in the total number of events is negligible compared to the systematic uncertainties of the model.
 We define as \textit{reference} fit the configuration of sources described above.
-We consider two possible scenarios: the ``standard'' background model fit, as described in Ref.~\cite{CUPID-Mo:2023vle}, which uses the SSD hypothesis for \mo \nbb decay, and the Improved Model fit (IM), detailed in Ref.~\cite{CUPID-Mo:2023lru}, which utilizes the improved description for the \mo \nbb decay spectral shape~\cite{Simkovic:2018rdz, Nitescu:2021pdq}.
-Previous analyses from many experiments in this field use either the SSD or the HSD approximation to model the \nbb decay spectral shape~\cite{GERDA:2022ffe, CUPID-0:2022yws, NEMO-3:2015jgm,NEMO-3:2019gwo, Barabash:2018yjq, Kharusi:2021jez,KamLAND-Zen:2012uen}.
-For the first time in the search for exotic double-$\beta$ decays, the uncertainties of the SM \nbb decay spectral shape are marginalized in the fit.
+We consider two possible scenarios: the ``standard'' background model fit, as described in Ref.~\cite{CUPID-Mo:2023vle}, which uses the SSD hypothesis for \mo \nbb decay, and the Improved Model (IM) fit, detailed in Ref.~\cite{CUPID-Mo:2023lru}, which utilizes the improved description for the \mo \nbb decay spectral shape~\cite{Simkovic:2018rdz, Nitescu:2021pdq}.
+Previous analyses from many experiments in this field use either the SSD or the HSD approximation to model the \nbb decay spectral shape~\cite{GERDA:2022ffe, CUPID-0:2022yws, NEMO-3:2015jgm,NEMO-3:2019gwo, Barabash:2018yjq, Kharusi:2021jez,KamLAND-Zen:2012uen,Armengaud:2019rll}.
+For the first time in the search for exotic double-$\beta$ decays, the uncertainties of the SM \nbb decay spectral shape are marginalized in the fit using an extended model to describe the \nbb spectral shape~\cite{Simkovic:2018rdz, Nitescu:2021pdq}.
 Following the improved description, the \nbb decay rate or, more specifically, the PSF can be decomposed as